ibm-cloud-docs/cloud-object-storage/basics/aspera.md

 The FASP protocol that Aspera uses is not suited for all data transfers to and from COS.
 Specifically, any transfers making use of Aspera should:

 1. Always make use of multiple sessions - at least two parallel sessions will minimize the overhead associated with initializing the transfer.
 See specific guidance for [Java](/docs/services/cloud-object-storage/libraries/java.html#aspera) and [Python](/docs/services/cloud-object-storage/libraries/python.html#aspera).
-2. Aspera is ideal for larger files, and any files or directories smaller than 1 GB should to transfer the object in multiple parts using the standard Transfer Manager classes.
-The chain of authorization events that allows COS users access to a central Aspera server results in a longer time-to-first-byte than normal HTTP transfers.
-The instantiation of many Aspera Transfer Manager objects to manage the transfers of individual smaller files can result in subpar performance relative to basic HTTP requests.
+2. Aspera is ideal for larger files, and any files or directories that contain a total amount of data less than 1 GB should instead transfer the object in multiple parts using the standard Transfer Manager classes.
+Aspera transfers require a longer time-to-first-byte than normal HTTP transfers.
+The instantiation of many Aspera Transfer Manager objects to manage the transfers of individual smaller files can result in subpar performance relative to basic HTTP requests, so it is best to instantiate a single client to upload a directory of smaller files instead.
 3. Aspera was designed in part to improve performance in network environments with large amounts of packet loss, making the protocol performant over large distances and public wide area networks.
 Aspera should not be used for transfers within a region or data center.

 The Aspera SDK is closed-source, and thus an optional dependency for the COS SDK (which uses an Apache license).